Fitness

 Frequently Asked Questions

 Most people feel stronger within 2-3 weeks.
-Visible muscle definition typically appears after 6-8 weeks of consistent practice combined with healthy nutrition.
+Visible definition typically appears after 6-8 weeks of consistent practice combined with proper nutrition.
+Remember that core strength also improves posture and reduces back pain.

 Expert Tips for Maximum Results